Crack Growth following Hydrostatic Testing

 Macro-enabled spreadsheet (Excel + VBA) that performs fracture calculations with the API Level 2 failure assessment diagram (FAD) method.
 This tool is restricted to axial surface cracks in pressurized pipes.

 Macro-enabled spreadsheet (Excel + VBA) that performs rainflow cycle counting on load versus time data.
 Data filtering, as illustrated in Figure 10.21 (4th Edition) is included.
-The output is the raw rainflow results, which consists of half cycles and full cycles.
+The output is the raw rainflow results, which consist of half cycles and full cycles.
 This tool does not create binned histograms.

 API 579 Effective Area